Rights and responsibilities

 • respect TasTAFE property and facilities

-• act in a manner which allows staff or fellow students to complete their studies and/or work tasks
+• act in a manner that allows staff or fellow learners to complete their studies and/or work tasks

 • discuss any challenges you are experiencing with attendance, participation and/or academic progress with your teacher.